cynsky/vessel-trajectory-modeller/README.md

     - input the {vessel_type} from previous step as root_folder asked
     - the raw {IMO}.csv will be cleaned
     - a sub folder under {vessel_type}/cleanData/*.csv will be created

+  - run trajectory_modeller.py
+    - input the {vessel_type} from previous step as root_folder asked
+    - choose 'y' to 'Need to compute min_distance_matrix for ABM input? (y/n)' if min distance matrix for ABM input later is not yet computed
+    - trajectory_modeller will continue with endpoint extraction, trajectory formation, trajectory interpolation and trajectory clustering
+    - Final subfolder structure will be as the following:
+      - {vessel_type}/

+        |___ cleanedData/

+        |___ endPoints/

+        |___ input/

+        |___ trajectories

+    - Required ABM inputs for the C++ ABM module will be found in ./{vessel_type}ABMInput/